davidshq/garden/content/think-differently/td-reading.md

 - H.W.
 Brands.
 The Money Men: Capitalism, Democracy, and the Hundred Years' War Over the American Dollar.
 - Fritjof Capra.
 The Web of Life: A New Scienific Understanding of Living Systems.
 - Aldous Huxley.
 Brave New World.
+- Philip K. Dick.
+The VALIS Trilogy.
+- James Reston Jr. Warriors of God: Richard the Lionheart and Saladin in the Third Crusade.
+- Julian Baggini.
+Great Thinkers A-Z.
+- Roger Crowley.
+1453: The Holy War for Constantinople and the Clash of Islam and the West.
+- Anthony Summers.
+Official and Confidential: The Secret Life of J. Edgar Hoover.
+- Steve Alten.
+Meg.
+- Patricia C. Click.
+Time Full of Trial: The Roanoke Island Freedmen's Colony, 1862-1867.
+- Hunter S. Thompson.
+Hell's Angels: A Strange and Terrible Saga.
+- Douglas Preston.
+The Monster of Florence.
+- Linus Torvalds.
+Just for Fun: The Story of an Accidental Revolutionary.
+- John Howard Griffin.
+Black Like Me.
+- Garth Lean.
+On the Tail of a Comet: The Life of Frank Buchman.
+- Alvin S. Felzenberg.
+The Leaders We Deserved (and a Few We Didn't): Rethinking hte Presidential Ranking Game.
+- Fyodor Dostoevsky.
+Crime and Punishment.
+- Gilgamesh: A Verse Narrative.
+- Edwin A. Abbott.
+Flatland: A Romance of Many Dimensions.
+- Catherine Clinton.
+Mrs. Lincoln: A Life.
+- Hallie Rubenhold.
+The Lady in Red: An Eighteenth-Century Tale of Sex, Scandal, and Divorce.
+- Gary Bobroff.
+Knowledge in a Nutshell: Carl Jung.
+- William L. Shirer.
+Love and Hatred: The Troubled Marriage of Leo and Sonya Tolstoy.
+- Johan Huizinga.
+Erasmus and the Age of Reformation.
+- William Styron.
+Darkness Visible: A Memoir of Madness.
+- James Gleick.
+Isaac Newton.
+- Carl Jung.
+    - Memories, Dreams, Reflections.
+    - Man and His Symbols.
+    - Answer to Job.